LuisMarioSolano/LuisMarioSolano/README.md

 </p>

 <h1 align="center">I´m Mario.
 Welcome to my profile</h1>
 I´m a student at UPIICSA.
 I'm studying computer science.
 I love to learn new things and technology is great for learning.
 I used to study architecture but not anymore.
 Now, I want to dedicate myself to the design an programming of web pages.
-I would like to learn UX/UI design and discover new devopment tools.
+I would like to learn UX/UI design and discover new development tools.
 For now, I know the following tools:

 <h2 align="center">Tools</h2>